A People's History of American Empire: Overview

 Chapter V, "Growing Up Class-Conscious", covers Zinn's childhood and teenage years.
 Zinn begins the chapter by telling about how his community worked together to get through the Great Depression and their reaction to the execution of Sacco and Vanzetti.
 He goes on to tell of how he began to understand poverty through reading the works of Charles Dickens, working with his father as a waiter, and getting involved in a demonstration with some of the communists in his neighborhood.
 These led to Zinn becoming class-conscious and abandoning his liberal views for radical ones.

 Chapter VI, "World War II: A People's War?" covers some key events in World War II and Zinn's service/perspective.
 He was a ship fitter in the Brooklyn Navy Yard and while a United States Army Air Corps bombarder, married Roslyn Shechter.
 He notes racial segregation on board his transport ship.
 He writes that it was the most popular war the US ever fought, with widespread support across many classes of people, but was launched with political deceptions and policy driven by corporate interests, such as: the US claimed Pearl Harbor a sneak attack but records two weeks earlier show that we anticipated war with Japan; Franklin D. Roosevelt (FDR) claimed German submarines launched unprovoked attacks but the US had really been waging undeclared war with Germany in the Lend-Lease program as an Arsenal of Democracy contrary to Neutrality Acts of 1930s.
 By 1941 there were over 4,000 strikes, more than any time since 1919.
 FDR had troops seize mines in a strike May 1943.
 6,000 war resistors, three times as many as World War I, went to prison.

-Unions enrolled 1.25M new African-America workers and this led to hate strikes such as in 1943 at Packard.
+Unions enrolled 1.25M new African-American workers and this led to hate strikes such as in 1943 at Packard.
 The military demanded that Charles Richard Drew, an African-American doctor who invented blood banks, segregate blood by race and after refusing, they fired him from an Army/Navy blood drive.
 FDR signed Executive Order 9066 leading arrest of every US west coast Japanese.
 The US extends the Open Door Policy from Asia into Europe, marking an increased involvement in European affairs.